Best daily deals

 The Mini looks almost identical to its predecessor, but there are some distinct changes.

 The Mini looks almost identical to its predecessor, but there are some distinct changes.
 The dimensions and basic form factor are carried over.
-That includes the mic off switch on the edge.
+That includes the mic-off switch on the edge.
 The Nest Mini is available in more colors, including Charcoal, Chalk, Sky, and Coral.
 Google says the fabric that covers the top half of the new speaker is made from 100% recycled plastic water bottles, while about 35% of the chassis is sourced from recycled materials.
 That’s environmentally responsible.

-Perhaps the biggest physical change is the charger.
+Perhaps the biggest physical change is the charging port.
 Whereas the original relied on a micro-USB cable for charging, Google switched to a proprietary pin-style DC plug for the Nest Mini.
 We wish Google had left the micro-USB intact or, better yet, switched to USB-C. USB-C has become the de facto charging port of the mobile world.

-How do you use Nest Mini?
+How do you use the Nest Mini?

 The Nest Mini includes a machine learning chip, which helps speed up performance.
 Google says the Mini is able to learn your most common music requests or smart home commands for faster response times.